tanabymofrad/Lantern/Mar20-KNN/README.md

 You may want to first save each tab in the provided dataset as a csv file prior to reading it in Pandas.

+Here are a few tips about what you can try to improve your model:

 - The optimum number of K which gives you the best classification accuracy.
 - Do you need to use all features in classification? or a subset? ( you need to run tests to verify that)